IanField90/DevStat/README.md

 DevStat
 =======

-Android application to quickly query device data
+Android application to quickly query device data.
+This can also be used to help debug the cause of an app not showing in the Google Play store due to your AndroidManifest.xml settings e.g. Camera auto-focus.

 ##Information